 The Department refused to disclose the Blue Book, invoking the Freedom of Information Act's Exemption 5, which exempts from disclosure certain agency records that would be privileged from discovery in a lawsuit with the agency.
 The Department maintained that the Blue Book fell within the attorney work-product privilege, and therefore Exemption 5, because it was prepared by (and for) attorneys in anticipation of litigation.
 The district court agreed that the Blue Book is privileged attorney work product and thus is exempt from disclosure.
-We reach the same conclusion.
+We likewise conclude that the Blue Book consists of exempt attorney work product, but we remand to the district court for an assessment of whether the Blue Book also contains non-exempt policy statements amenable to reasonable segregation from the privileged work product.